Isn’t it true some addictions look harmless? Yet anything that enslaves you, harms you. Thank God that He empowers you to overcome an addiction.

 If you think Christians are immune to addiction, think again.
 When our cravings conflict with Scripture, we don’t always live according to what we say we believe.
 Karrie says “Jesus is Lord” at church on Sunday, and on Monday she itches to shop.
 Her husband says he loves his wife yet views pornography.
 Anna* sings and plays keyboard on her church’s worship team, but when she feels lonely she looks for sexual relationships with men.

 This disconnect is described in Scripture.
 In Romans 1, the apostle Paul says “we all know many things about God and his law, but we suppress those truths when they interfere with our wants and desires,” writes Ed Welch in Addictions: A Banquet in the Grave.
 “As a result, it is as if we practice two religions.
 We believe one thing, but really believe another . . .(that) we can make the laws we live by, not God.”

 When you or I reject Christ’s rule, we become enslaved to something.
 We exchange the wonderful for the unholy because we want self-rule.
 The created thing enslaves us.

 We become cold to God.

-In those days there was no king in Israel; every man did what was right in his own eyes” Judges 17:6
+In those days there was no king in Israel.
+Everyone did what was right in his own eyes.
+Judges 17:6, ESV

 Those days?
-They look like these days: Commercials sell alcohol to numb, cars to feel significant, and sex to mimic love and respect, and we buy the lies and do what we think best.
+They look like these days: commercials sell alcohol to numb, cars to feel significant, and sex to mimic love and respect, and we buy the lies and do what we think is best.

 How to Get Free

-Most important to overcoming an addiction: Invite a stronger power to rule.
-Consider Jesus’ question, “Or how can anyone enter the strong man’s house and carry off his property, unless he first binds the strong man?”
-Matthew 12:29
+Most important to overcoming an addiction: invite a stronger power to rule.
+Consider Jesus’ question, “Or how can someone enter a strong man’s house and plunder his goods, unless he first binds the strong man?”
+(Matthew 12:29, ESV).

-Here are two more important ways to overcoming addiction:
+Here are two more important ways to overcome addiction: